lidofinance/oracle-v2-upgrade-check/README.md

 [vote 63]: https://mainnet.lido.fi/#/lido-dao/0x2e59a20f205bb85a89c53f1936454680651e618e/vote/63/

-## Running the test
+## Running the check

-Edit the `networks.development.cmd_settings.fork` field in the `brownie-config.yml`, setting it to an archival ETH1 node endpoint.
+Edit the `networks.development.cmd_settings.fork` key in the `brownie-config.yml`, setting it to an archival ETH1 node endpoint (a regular full node endpoint, e.g. Infura, might also work).
 Then, run:

 ```
 brownie test --network development